Lupita Tovar: Spanish language remakes

-Lupita's future husband, producer Paul Kohner, convinced Carl Laemmle to make Spanish language movies that could be shot simultaneously at night with their English originals.
-When sound films began to dominate the industry, casting director Jimmy Ryan warned her that her poor English would not work and her option would not be picked up.
-However, he recommended pursuing work in the foreign film department.
-She went to the office and sat around all day without being seen; she left early because a man kept staring at her and made her feel uncomfortable.
-When she returned to the office another day she met the head of the department, Kohner, who was the man who kept staring at her before.
-He offered her a job making $15 a day to dubbing films in Spanish, her first being The King of Jazz.
+Lupita's future husband, producer Paul Kohner, convinced Carl Laemmle to make Spanish-language movies that could be shot simultaneously at night with production of English originals during the day.
+When sound films began to dominate the industry, casting director Jimmy Ryan warned Tovar that her English was not good enough and her option would not be picked up.

+But he recommended that she pursue work in the foreign film department.
+She went to the office but did not get to speak to anyone about work.
+She left early because a man staring at her made her feel uncomfortable.
+When she returned to the office another day, she met the head of the department, Kohner.
+He was the one transfixed by her before.
+He offered her a job making $15 a day to dub films in Spanish, her first being The King of Jazz.

-In 1930, Tovar starred opposite Antonio Moreno in La Voluntad del Muerto, the Spanish-language version of The Cat Creeps and was based on the John Willard mystery play, The Cat and the Canary.
+In 1930, Tovar starred opposite Antonio Moreno in La Voluntad del Muerto, the Spanish-language version of The Cat Creeps.
+It was based on the John Willard mystery play, The Cat and the Canary.
 Both The Cat Creeps and La Voluntad del muerto were remakes of The Cat and the Canary (1927).
 Casting was done in July 1930 with the film being released later the same year.
 The Spanish version was directed by George Melford and, like the Spanish-language version of Dracula (1931), was filmed at night using the same sets as those used for filming the English-language version during the day.

 Tovar shot Drácula, in 1930, when she was 20 years old.
-The film was produced by her soon-to-be husband, Paul Kohner.
+The film was produced by Paul Kohner.
+The couple soon married.

 Santa

 In 1932, Tovar starred in the film Santa, the first to have synchronized sound and image on the same celluloid strip.

-The film was based on a famous book featuring an innocent girl from the country who has an affair with a soldier and then tragically becomes a prostitute.
+The film was based on a famous book featuring an innocent girl from the country who has an affair with a soldier and later is abandoned, becoming a prostitute to survive.
 Santa was such a hit that the Mexican government issued a postage stamp featuring Tovar as Santa.
 "I tell you I could not walk on the streets when Santa came out," Tovar said.
 "People tore my dress for souvenirs.
 It was something."

-In 2006, Santa was shown in a celebratory screening by the Academy of Motion Picture Arts and Sciences called "A Salute to Lupita Tovar" that featured a conversation between Tovar and film historian Bob Dickson.
-The event was in honor of Tovar.
+In 2006, Santa was shown in a celebratory screening by the Academy of Motion Picture Arts and Sciences called "A Salute to Lupita Tovar".
+The event also featured a conversation between Tovar and film historian Bob Dickson.

 Other films

 In 1931, Melford directed Tovar in another Universal picture, East of Borneo, which starred Rose Hobart.
 Tovar also worked on films at Columbia Pictures.
-Although she herself did not make any silent films, with her earliest films released by Fox Film Corporation in the Fox Movietone sound-on-film system, some may have been released in silent versions for theaters not yet equipped for sound.